gitlabhq/gitlabhq/doc/development/testing_guide/best_practices.md

 RSpec config files are files that change the RSpec config (i.e.
 `RSpec.configure do |config|` blocks).
-They should be placed under `spec/support/config/`.
+They should be placed under `spec/support/`.

 Each file should be related to a specific domain, e.g.
-`spec/support/config/capybara.rb`, `spec/support/config/carrierwave.rb`, etc.
+`spec/support/capybara.rb`, `spec/support/carrierwave.rb`, etc.

-Helpers can be included in the `spec/support/config/rspec.rb` file.
 If a helpers module applies only to a certain kind of specs, it should add modifiers to the `config.include` call.
 For instance if `spec/support/helpers/cycle_analytics_helpers.rb` applies to `:lib` and `type: :model` specs only, you would write the following: